lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2023-01-05-my-library.md

 - Dynamic Reteaming: The Art and Wisdom of Changing Teams by Heidi Helfand
 - Mythical Man Month by Fred Brooks
 - Team Topologies by Manuel Pais and Matthew Skelton
-- The DevOps Handbook by Gene Kim, Jez Humble, Debois, and Willis
+- The DevOps Handbook by Gene Kim, Jez Humble, Debois, and Willis.
+Describes the idea and principles behind DevOps.
+A good accompaniment to _The Phoenix Project_.
+I particularly like the first few chapters which discuss value stream mapping and the Three Ways -- Flow, Feedback and Continuous Learning.

 #### Extreme programming
 - Clean Agile by Robert C. Martin.
 I read this as a refresher for _Agile_.
 Includes the story of signing of the Agile Manifesto at the Snowbird resort in Utah.